cookiecutter/cookiecutter/README.rst

 * `cookiecutter-django-rest-framework`_: A template for creating reusable Django REST Framework packages.
 * `cookiecutter-django-aws-eb`_: Get up and running with Django on AWS Elastic Beanstalk.
 * `cookiecutter-wagtail`_ : A cookiecutter template for `Wagtail`_ CMS based sites.
-* `wagtail-cookiecutter-foundation`_: A complete template for Wagtail CMS projects featuring Zurb Foundation 5, ansible provisioning and deployment , front-end dependency management with bower, modular apps to get your site up and running including photo_gallery, RSS feed etc.
+* `wagtail-cookiecutter-foundation`_: A complete template for Wagtail CMS projects featuring `Zurb Foundation`_ 6, ansible provisioning and deployment , front-end dependency management with bower, modular apps to get your site up and running including photo_gallery, RSS feed etc.
 * `django-starter`_: A Django template complete with vagrant and provisioning scripts - inspired by 12 factor apps and cookiecutter-django.
 * `cookiecutter-django-gulp`_: A Cookiecutter template for integrating frontend development tools in Django projects.
 * `wagtail-starter-kit`_: A cookiecutter complete with wagtail, django layout, vagrant, provisioning scripts, front end build system and more!